Miller Re-told on Hold

-Estimates which Dr Powers-Jones has received from two firms of design consultants are both around £250,00, and could be more depending on the final specifications and standards required.
-The Friends of Hugh Miller was informed at a meeting in Spring 2020 that the Middleton Fund, which has capital in hand said to be over £800,000, could provide the necessary funding.
+The Friends of Hugh Miller was informed at a meeting in Spring 2020 that the Middleton Fund could provide the necessary funding.

-Among the four main categories which Dr Powers-Jones has identified for enhancement, are the life and work, the natural world, the Victorian cultural world and communications.
-Ideas which have been put forward include discovery boxes, temporary display boards, wall projections and "atmosphere-creating" features.
+Among the four main categories which Dr Powers-Jones has identified for enhancement, are: Miller's life and work; the natural world; the Victorian cultural world and communications.
+Ideas which have been put forward include discovery boxes, temporary display boards, wall projections and other atmosphere-creating features.
 She is particularly keen that the Museum and Cottage should develop to be not just a tourist attraction but a facility for community benefit, especially for those with physical or mental impairments.